Leadership Coaching: Overturn Leadership Liabilities

 A surprising number of workers claim that their supervisors don’t value them and that they are treated like subservient slaves.
 This is a significant reason why people quit their jobs.
 As a popular saying goes, people don’t leave companies; they leave their bosses.

 Leaders who don’t treat their people well bring serious liability to their organizations.
 Employees may be driven hard, given unrealistic expectations, buried in work they cannot accomplish, or unforgiven for past mistakes.
-This signals that their needs are not considered important and that they have little value in the eyes of the leader.
+This signals that their needs are not considered important and have little value in the eyes of the leader.

 Leaders who treat their people this way give the impression that obedience is the most important factor: they are to do or die, not to question why.
 Messengers of bad news get shot.
 There is little understanding or caring about the staff.
 Only the leader’s needs matter.
 It sounds harsh, but unfortunately, it is common.